ubc-library-rc/gis-intro-leaflet/index.md

 ## Introduction

 This beginner-level workshop is intended for anyone interested in getting started with creating web maps.
 There are two main sections: an introduction to web maps, and a hands-on where we will copy/paste code to make an interactive map of UBC-V Campus powered by [Leaflet](https://leafletjs.com/).
-This workshop aims to develop the fundemental knowledge and skills to begin web mapping while providing opportunities to ask questions.
+This workshop aims to develop the fundamental knowledge and skills to begin web mapping while providing opportunities to ask questions.
 Upon completion of this workshop you will have a [boilerplate code](https://www.freecodecamp.org/news/whats-boilerplate-and-why-do-we-use-it-let-s-check-out-the-coding-style-guide-ac2b6c814ee7/) which you can build upon and tinker with on your own.

 ### Software used